themarshallproject/klaxon/DEVELOPING.md

 Now, you should be about ready to get started.
 This command in the top folder of the Klaxon repo will get your dev server rolling.

 ```
-foreman start -f Procfile
+foreman start
 ```

-Now, you should be able to go to `localhost:5000` in your web browser and see Klaxon's welcome screen pop up.
-You'll want to manually add a webpage or two to watch at ```watching/pages/new```.
+Now, you should be able to go to [localhost:5000](http://localhost:5000/) in your web browser and see Klaxon's welcome screen pop up.
+You'll want to manually add a webpage or two to watch at [watching/pages/new](http://localhost:5000/watching/pages/new).
 For development purposes, you'll probably want to pick a site that updates pretty regularly.
-We use `http://www.timeanddate.com/`.
+We use [http://www.timeanddate.com/](http://www.timeanddate.com/).

 To get Klaxon to check for updates on the pages you're watching, in another terminal window, run this rake command.